 Indonesia relies heavily on air and sea travel to connect the islands.
 The only rail network is found on the island of Java, with only Jakarta and surrounding satellite cities linked by a mass rapid transit system of rail, bus and subway.

 In urban areas, the most popular form of transport is app-based motorcycle and taxi services.
 These are cheap, reliable and generally considered safe.

 In more rural areas there are minibus services and informal taxi and motorcycle taxi services.
 Larger buses provide transportation between major cities and towns.

-Indonesia is generally considered safe and there are minimal security risks, with most crime opportunist and non-confrontational such as theft and pickpocketing.
-While terrorism remains a continued risk in the region, security forces have worked to significantly reduce this risk over the past ten years.
+Indonesia is generally considered safe and there are minimal security risks, with most crime opportunist and non-confrontational, such as theft and pickpocketing.
+While terrorism remains a continued risk in the region, security forces have worked to significantly reduce this risk over the past 10 years.

-As Indonesia is located in the Ring of Fire, there is a constant risk of an environmental disaster such as earthquakes, volcanic eruptions, and tsunamis, and the wet season often sees extensive flooding.
+As Indonesia is located in the Pacific Ring of Fire, there is a risk of an environmental disaster such as earthquakes, volcanic eruptions, and tsunamis.
+The wet season often sees extensive flooding.

 Before applying for a volunteering assignment in Indonesia, please do some further research on living in Indonesia and the organisation you are hoping to volunteer with.
 Successful applicants will have the opportunity to discuss expected living and working arrangements with their recruitment officer.